-His works are permanently exhibited in the most important collections and museums around the world from the Museum of Modern Art in New York to the Tate in London; at the Prada Foundation in Milan; at the Guggenheim Museums in Venice, Bilbao and Abu Dhabi.
+His works are permanently exhibited in the most important collections and museums around the world, from the Museum of Modern Art in New York to the Tate in London, at the Prada Foundation in Milan, and at the Guggenheim Museums in Venice, Bilbao, and Abu Dhabi.
 Recent solo exhibitions have been held at Pinakothek der Moderne, Munich, Germany (2020); Central Academy of Fine Arts Museum and Imperial Ancestral Temple in Beijing (2019); Fundación Proa, Buenos Aires (2019); Serralves, Museu de Arte Contemorânea, Porto, Portugal (2018); University Museum of Contemporary Art (MUAC), Mexico City (2016); Château de Versailles, France (2015); Jewish Museum and Tolerance Center, Moscow (2015); Gropius Bau, Berlin (2013); Sakıp Sabancı Müzesi, Istanbul (2013); Museum of Contemporary Art, Sydney (2012).

-Anish Kapoor represented Great Britain at the 44th Venice Biennale in 1990 where he was awarded the Premio Duemila Prize.
-In 1991 he won the Turner Prize and has gone on to receive numerous international awards including the Praemium Imperiale in 2011 and Padma Bhushan in 2012.
+Anish Kapoor represented Great Britain at the 44th Venice Biennale in 1990, where he was awarded the Premio Duemila Prize.
+In 1991, he won the Turner Prize, and he has gone on to receive numerous international awards, including the Praemium Imperiale in 2011 and Padma Bhushan in 2012.

-He received a CBE in 2003 and a Knighthood in 2013 for visual arts services.
+He received a CBE in 2003 and a Knighthood in 2013 for his visual arts services.

-Also renowned for his architecturally-scaled works, public projects include: Cloud Gate (2004), Millennium Park, Chicago, USA; Leviathan (2011) exhibited at 2011 Monumenta, Paris; Orbit (2012), Queen Elizabeth Olympic Park, London; Ark Nova, an inflatable concert hall created for Lucerne Festival, Japan (2013-) and Descension, (2014) most recently installed in Brooklyn Bridge Park, New York, USA (2017).
+Also renowned for his architecturally-scaled works, public projects include: Cloud Gate (2004), Millennium Park, Chicago, USA; Leviathan (2011), exhibited at 2011 Monumenta, Paris; Orbit (2012), Queen Elizabeth Olympic Park, London; Ark Nova, an inflatable concert hall created for the Lucerne Festival, Japan (2013-); and Descension (2014), most recently installed in Brooklyn Bridge Park, New York, USA (2017).

-2 LG is committed to making life better through the power of art and technology.
-LG’s recent projects represent this commitment and celebrates the merging of technical essence and artistic creativity that has come to define LG and the unique value it continues to deliver.
+LG is committed to making life better through the power of art and technology.
+LG’s recent projects represent this commitment and celebrate the merging of technical essence and artistic creativity that has come to define LG and the unique value it continues to deliver.

-The OLED becomes a digital canvas for artists, with ‘self-lit’ being the core value of LG OLED.
-Through this technology, LG believes artists can express their imagination and create a new generation of digital art that were never before available.
+The OLED becomes a digital canvas for artists, with’self-lit’ being the core value of LG OLED.
+Through this technology, LG believes artists can express their imagination and create a new generation of digital art that was never before available.